BalogunEzekiel/Advanced-SQL-Portfolio-Analytics/README.md

 ---

+**Optimization**

 Amazon, as a global e-commerce leader, extensively uses advanced SQL queries across its data infrastructure to:

-Segment millions of customers based on behavior and region
+* Segment millions of customers based on behavior and region

-Analyze product performance and revenue distribution across geographies
+* Analyze product performance and revenue distribution across geographies

-Optimize delivery routes and fulfillment based on purchase patterns
+* Optimize delivery routes and fulfillment based on purchase patterns

-Improve the performance of data queries powering dashboards and business decisions
+* Improve the performance of data queries powering dashboards and business decisions

 ---